jpoly1219/devblog/content/posts/how-to-use-gorilla-mux.md

 mux.HandleFunc("/", homeHandler)
 ```

 Notice how similar the code is?
-They basically do the same thing.
-This is all thanks to `gorilla/mux` implementing the `http.Handler` interface, being compatible with the `net/http` standard library.
+This is all thanks to `gorilla/mux` implementing the `http.Handler` interface, making it compatible with the `net/http` standard library.

 This is the part where it gets interesting.